guestDI/fastify-boilerplate/templates/README.md

 # Fastify App

-This is a boilerplate Fastify application created with `fastify-cli`.
+This is a boilerplate Fastify application created with `fastify-boilerplate-cli`.

 ## Getting Started